 Congrats ladies, please grab your respective featured Top of the World OOTD button.

 I am honored to introduce you to this week’s co-host of Top of the World Style.
 Claudia Lasetzki is the blogger at Claudias Welt which is German meaning Claudia’s world.
-She lives in Germany, but is from Brasil.
+She lives in Germany, but she is from Brasil.
 She write not only about fashion, beauty and style, but also about travel, food and Brasil in both German and Portuguese.
 Take a minute and stop by her blog to say Hi.

 - Linkup any of your fashion/style posts by simply adding your link below

 - Please give your linkup-fellows’ blogs some traffic by visiting their posts, introduce yourself to them to network and to make new friends